JeffCarpenter/ipython-java-kernel/README.md

 #

-# java9_kernel
+# java9_kernel (forked for working with OpenJDK)
-An ipython kernel for java 9.
-Last tested Kulla.jar was kulla--20160821005845.jar
+An ipython kernel for java 9 openjdk.

 ## Expectation Setting
 This is an experimental ipython kernel written with an experimental repl written for a unreleased java version.
 Don't expect this to be production ready.

-That being said.
-File issues and I'll do my best.

 ## Requirements